seanbreckenridge/spkglist/README.md

 ## spkglist

-A simple package list parser
+A simple package list parser.

 This isn't for any language/tool in particular, its meant to clean up hand written package files for any tool, especially while creating scripts to bootstrap installation processes.